VireshDoshi/arm-tech-test/README.md

 4. Add a step to automate the actual build trigger via jenkins-cli command line and observer the output

 ##Issues
-1. The very first time, `vagrant up` is executed will fail at the jenkins plugins download section.
+1. The very first time, `vagrant up` is executed ~~will~~ may fail at the jenkins plugins download section.
 If this happens, run `vagrant reload --provision` at the command

 ##Notes
 1. This project was created on a Mac